nRF24/RF24Network/docs/main_page.md

 case where the nodes are operating on batteries and need to sleep.
 This greatly decreases the power requirements for a sensor network.
 The leaf nodes can sleep most of the time, and wake every few minutes to send in a reading.
-Routing nodes can be triggered to wake up whenever a payload is received See RF24Network::sleepNode() in the class documentation, and RF24Network_config.h to enable sleep mode.
+Routing nodes can be triggered to wake up whenever a payload is received See ESBNetwork::sleepNode() in the class documentation, and RF24Network_config.h to enable sleep mode.